-This signalling group (and trunk group) will be used for inbound and outbound PSTN calls to the Colt SIP Trunking Service.
+This signalling group (and trunk group) will be used for inbound and outbound PSTN calls to the DIDWW SIP Trunking Service.
 Configure the Signaling Group using the add signaling-group n command as follows:

-- Set Group Type to sip. - Set Transport Method to tls. - Set Peer Detection Enabled to y allowing Communication Manager to automatically detect if the peer server is a Session Manager. - Set Near-end Node Name to the processor interface (node name procr as defined in the IP Node Names form shown in Section 5.2). - Set Far-end Node Name to Session Manager interface (node name Session\Manager as defined in the IP Node Names form shown in Section 5.2). - Set Near-end Listen Port and Far-end Listen Port as required.
-The standard value for TLS is 5061. - Set Far-end Network Region to the IP Network Region configured in Section 5.3 (logically establishes the far-end for calls using this signalling group as region 2). - Leave Far-end Domain blank to allow Communication Manager to accept calls from any SIP domain on the associated trunk. - Leave DTMF over IP at default value of rtp-payload (Enables RFC2833 for DTMF transmission from Communication Manager). - Set Direct IP-IP Audio Connections to y. - Set both H.323 Station Outgoing Direct Media and Initial IP-IP Direct Media to y so that the call is set up to use direct media.
+- Set Group Type to sip. - Set Transport Method to tls. - Set Peer Detection Enabled to y allowing Communication Manager to automatically detect if the peer server is a Session Manager. - Set Near-end Node Name to the processor interface (node name procr as defined in the IP Node Names form shown in Section 5.2). - Set Far-end Node Name to Session Manager interface (node name Session_Manager as defined in the IP Node Names form shown in Section 5.2). - Set Near-end Listen Port and Far-end Listen Port as required.
+The standard value for TLS is 5061. - Set Far-end Network Region to the IP Network Region configured in Section 5.3 (logically establishes the far-end for calls using this signalling group as region 1). - Leave Far-end Domain blank to allow Communication Manager to accept calls from any SIP domain on the associated trunk. - Leave DTMF over IP at default value of rtp-payload (Enables RFC2833 for DTMF transmission from Communication Manager). - Set Direct IP-IP Audio Connections to y. - Set Initial IP-IP Direct Media to n. - Set H.323 Station Outgoing Direct Media to n.